ashfaq-polit/Drug_Discovery_Challenge/README.md

 The details about the model training and development are available in the Python scripts above (see comments where applicable) and also the workflow is described on a high level in the powerpoint 'Drug Discovery Challenge_ASHFAQ AHMED.pptx'.
-The powerpoint sheds a picture of what's going under the hood.
+The powerpoint sheds a picture of what's going on under the hood.